zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 If I was putting that code into a library then some comments would be appropriate.
 But his code is not getting put into a library.
-It was created to make the point that large functions can be broken down into smaller classes containing smaller functions.
+It was created to make the point that large methods can be broken down into smaller classes containing smaller methods.
 Adding lots of explanatory comments would have detracted from that point.

 **JOHN:**